day8/re-com/README.md

 A substrate of React and Reagent bestows great benefits, but it also posed us some challenges.
-For example, most javascript libs we looked at do popovers by adding new absolutely positioned <div>s directly to the <body> element.
+For example, most javascript libs we looked at do popovers by adding new absolutely positioned `<div>s` directly to the `<body>` element.
 We couldn't do that - not if we wanted to abide by the ClojureScript, React/Reagent FRP-ish, immutable, dataflow rules.

 We've done our best and
-it does seem to hang together rather nicely, despite some quirks.
+it does seem to hang together fairly nicely, despite some quirks.
 There may well be better ways.

-# Warning: This Might Not Be For You
+## Warning: This Might Not Be For You

-The layout side of this library and some widgets rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which [only works on modern browsers]((http://caniuse.com/#feat=flexbox): Chrome, Firefox or IE11.
+The layout side of this library and some widgets rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which [only works on modern browsers](http://caniuse.com/#feat=flexbox): Chrome, Firefox or IE11.

 So for the next, say, two years, this library would be a poor fit if you're targeting the retail web, which is rife with flexbox-less wastelands like IE10 and IE9.